dimalmfao/dimalmfao/README.md

 - AI enthusiast actively exploring new trends and advancements.
 - Loves making music.
 I'm a musician, pianist.
 - I absolutely love planes, aerodynamics, air in general. (love breathing air too)
-- Some details might be for opsec, who knows... or maybe not.

 ## 📫 Get in Touch